-Maintaining a sustainable, resilient and efficient organisation which is digital by default
+Maintaining a sustainable, resilient and efficient organisation

-- Maximise the potential of our workforce and be recognised as a leading employer - Change the way we deliver services so that they meet changing customer demands in an efficient way and make the best use of our assets and technology, becoming Digital by Default. - 2.5 The Strategic Plan is a 'live' document insofar as it is reviewed on an annual basis to determine whether priorities remain relevant and to roll the plan period forward.
+- Maximise the potential of our workforce and be recognised as a leading employer. - Change the way we deliver services so that they meet changing customer demands in an efficient way and make the best use of our assets and technology. - 2.5 The Strategic Plan is a 'live' document insofar as it is reviewed on an annual basis to determine whether priorities remain relevant and to roll the plan period forward.
 Following any review the Corporate Capital Strategy will also be reviewed to ensure that it is remains relevant to the Council's strategic objectives.